NREL/SOEP-QSS/README.md

 * Numeric differentiation support.
 * A simple "baseline" event queue built on `std::multimap`.
 * Simultaneous requantization event support.
+* Numeric bulletproofing of root solvers
 * A master algorithm with sampling and diagnostic output controls.
 * A few simple test cases.

 Notes:
 * No Modelica input file processing is supported: test cases are hard-coded.
-* Input functions, algebraic relationship, and discrete variables will be added soon.
+* Input functions, algebraic relationships/loops, and discrete variables support will be added soon.

 ## Plan